1.1 Who should read this practice note?

 When making its assessment of your application, the SRA may ask that you take further steps to determine the whereabouts of your client.
 In particular, the SRA may ask for documents relating to the searches you have carried out.

 Reasonable out-of-pocket expenses of up to £500 incurred during unsuccessful attempts to trace the client may be taken into account and deducted from the residual balance, but the SRA does not have any legal authority to authorise such expenditure.
 If you do manage to trace the client, you must agree deduction of the expenses from the money held.
 If the client remains untraceable, the SRA would normally require only the amount over and above the out-of-pocket expenses to be paid to charity.

 Note: Any funds due to a dissolved company may be bona vacantia, and payable to the Treasury Solicitor under the provisions of the Companies Act.
 In this event, you should clarify the situation with the Bona Vacantia division (BVD) of te Government Legal Department before you make an application to the SRA.

 7. Accounting duties

 Your reporting accountant must check (on a sample basis) that the procedural side of the requirements have been executed appropriately, in relation to record-keeping.
-Under rule 26.1(ii) and rule 29, your accountant is also required to report on any substantial departures from the guidelines discovered, while carrying out work in preparation of the report.
+Under rule 26.1(ii) and rule 29, your accountant is also required to report on any substantial departures from the guidelines discovered while carrying out work in preparation of its report.
 However, your accountant is not expected to judge the adequacy of the steps taken to establish the identity of, and to trace, the rightful owner of unclaimed client money.

 You should also be aware that absence of client details may amount to deficiencies in the management of your firm, as required by chapter 7 of the SRA Code of Conduct 2007 (SRA Code).